 - Other sources of qualifying health coverage

 Additionally, this period does not apply to Original Medicare.
-It’s more commonly seen in Medicare Supplement insurance plans.
+It only applies to certain Medicare Supplement insurance plans.

 We previously covered what Medicare Supplement Insurance does cover, but you may be asking yourself what it doesn’t.
 In the event that you are in a pre-existing waiting period and are hospitalized due to your condition, you may have to pay your hospital coinsurance out-of-pocket.
 If during this period you are hospitalized for another, unrelated reason, your Medicare Part A will cover the coinsurance.